itsduomaxwell/KPS/README.md

     When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTankFocus`!
  * `heal.aggroTank` - Returns the tank or unit if overnuked with highest aggro and lowest health Without otherunit specified.
  * `heal.lowestTargetInRaid` - Returns the raid unit with lowest health targeted by enemy nameplate.
+ * `heal.hasDebuffDispellable` - Returns the raid unit with dispellable debuff e.g. {spells.purify, 'heal.hasDebuffDispellable() ~= nil' , kps.heal.hasDebuffDispellable("Magic") },
- * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel
+ * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel e.g. {spells.purify, 'heal.isMagicDispellable ~= nil' , kps.heal.isMagicDispellable },
  * `heal.isDiseaseDispellable` - Returns the raid unit with disease debuff to dispel
  * `heal.hasAbsorptionHeal` - Returns the raid unit with an absorption Debuff
  * `heal.hasBuffStacks(<BUFF>)` - Returns the buff stacks for a specific Buff on raid e.g. heal.hasBuffStacks(spells.prayerOfMending) < 10